MrEfrem/redux-fly/README.md

 # Redux-fly
 The library is focused on to providing simple API for:
 * Reducers registration at any time to any place in store of Redux.
-* Fast creation and mutation of component state (similar to local state) which is saved in store of Redux.
+* Simple creation and mutation of component state, similar to local state, which is stored in store of Redux.

-This API allow you to creation of reused components, organization effective code splitting and reducing Redux boilerplate.
+* Creation of reused components which store own state in store of Redux.

 [![Build Status](https://travis-ci.org/MrEfrem/redux-fly.svg?branch=master)](https://travis-ci.org/MrEfrem/redux-fly)